‘One Piece’ Manga Chapter 853: Carrot And Chopper Save Pedro, While Reiju Informs Luffy About Sanji’s Situation, But Brook’s Survival Doubtful? [Spoilers]

-Chapter 853 of immensely popular Japanese manga One Piece continued with the intense action.
+Chapter 853 of the immensely popular Japanese manga One Piece continued with intense action.
 Jinbei’s bold and successful rescue mission that resulted in securing Luffy and Nami’s freedom, coupled with Carrot and Chopper’s knowledge about Brulee’s Magic Mirror World’s workings, and Sanji’s awareness about Lady Pudding’s true nature, are important factors which could shape the story and set the stage for multiple intense confrontations.

 [Warning: One Piece manga Chapter 853 spoilers/recap ahead]

 One Piece Chapter 852 proved to be pivotal to the currently ongoing Big Mom arc.
 With Jinbei bursting on the scene and breaking Luffy and Nami out of Big Mom’s “Prisoner’s Library,” the situation has altered for the Straw Hats gang.
-While Luffy’s crazed attack on Charlotte Linlin’s soldiers might offer a glimmer of hope for the rest of Luffy’s crew, it is Carrot and Chopper, who prove extremely useful in the latest chapter of One Piece.
+While Luffy’s crazed attack on Charlotte Linlin’s soldiers might offer a glimmer of hope for the rest of Luffy’s crew, it is Carrot and Chopper who prove extremely useful in the latest chapter of One Piece.

 In the previous chapter, Pedro was seen facing his nemesis, Baron Tamago.
 His epic battle with Tamago, who is revealed to be a “Tama-Tama No Mi” villain, may have proved fatal for the Jaguar Mink if not for the quick intervention by Carrot from within the Mirror World.
 Baron Tamago has the unique ability to go through various evolutionary stages of a chicken each time he is defeated or killed.